YEI UCAS free application guide for 2027 entry.

 Supercurricular = things you do outside the curriculum that are directly linked to your subject and take you beyond the A-level syllabus (reading around the subject, independent essays/projects, lectures you reflect on, online courses, competitions, relevant work experience, etc).
 This is where you prove academic interest and independent thinking.

-“The applicant has reflected on the transferable skills they have developed by leading the football team.
 This is good, but it would be nice to see the same level of reflection applied to academic topics – this student has spent more time talking about football than about history.”

 The point isn’t “football bad”